apache/fineract/README.md

 ============
 1. Extract the archive file to your local directory.
 2. Download gradle-wrapper.jar version 2.10 and place it in the fineract-provider/gradle/wrapper folder.
 See 'Instructions to download gradle wrapper' above.
 3. Run `./gradlew rat`.
-Report will be generated under build/reports/rat/rat-report.txt
+A report will be generated under build/reports/rat/rat-report.txt

-Instructions to build war file
+Instructions to build a war file
 ============
 1. Extract the archive file to your local directory.
 2. Download gradle-wrapper.jar version 2.10 and place it in the fineract-provider/gradle/wrapper folder.
 See 'Instructions to download gradle wrapper' above.